GSA/digitalgov.gov/content/posts/2015-12-01-analytics-usa-gov-new-features-and-more-data.md

   - Digital Analytics Program
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-290-AnalyticsGov-Screen-Shot-2015-11-25-at-12.25.jpg" alt="A screencapture from the analytics.usa.gov dahsboard showing 124,878 people were visiting U.S. government websites at that moment." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-290-AnalyticsGov-Screen-Shot-2015-11-25-at-12.25.jpg" alt="A screencapture from the analytics.usa.gov dahsboard showing 124,878 people were visiting U.S. government websites at that moment." %}

 As of writing this post, 25,225 of the 124,878 total visitors on federal government websites participating in the <a href="https://www.WHATEVER/services/dap/" target="_blank">Digital Analytics Program</a> (DAP) are NOT located in the United States.
 And as a result of a new location feature on the expanded <a href="https://analytics.usa.gov/" target="_blank">analytics.usa.gov</a>, you are free to check for yourself how many current users are from outside the country, anytime you’d like.